Diffusion transitions in a 2D periodic lattice: Model

-Figure \ref{fig:potential} shows how the lattice topology changes as $\alpha$ increases from the separable case ($\alpha=0$) to the maximum superposition amplitude ($\alpha=1.0$).
-As the saddle points move towards the local maxima, they finally merge when $\alpha=1.0$, forming two trenches with degenerate minima on the lines $y + x \equiv \pi \mod(2\pi)$ and $y - x \equiv \pi \mod (2\pi)$ (see table \ref{tab:equilibrium}).
+Figure \ref{fig:potential} shows how the periodic potential structure changes as $\alpha$ increases from the separable case ($\alpha=0$) to the maximum superposition amplitude ($\alpha=1$).
+As the saddle points move towards the local maxima, they finally merge when $\alpha=1$, forming two trenches with degenerate minima on the lines $y + x \equiv \pi \mod(2\pi)$ and $y - x \equiv \pi \mod (2\pi)$ (see table \ref{tab:equilibrium}).
 For increasing $\alpha$, the path between lattice pits for particles to diffuse through lattice cells gets wider and wider, since the diffusion's energy threshold at the saddle points is given by $V^{\textrm{saddle}}(\alpha)=U(1-\alpha^2)$.

 For the results shown along this work, all phase-space portraits will be made over the same Poincar\'{e} surface section (PSS) -- highlighted by green lines in figure \ref{fig:potential}, namely the one defined as the oriented surface along two of the lattice pits, \textit{i.e.},